yoavram-lab/VBPCApy/paper/paper.md

 the built-in model selection of VBPCApy recovers the true latent rank far more reliably than the standard impute-then-PCA pipeline across every missingness pattern tested, whereas scikit-learn's explained-variance threshold collapses under incomplete data.
+\autoref{fig:errors} further decomposes these rank-selection errors, showing that VBPCApy's cost metric keeps both over- and under-selection rates low with a mean absolute error roughly three times smaller than the baseline, while \autoref{fig:power} confirms that detection power remains above 65\% even at the highest true ranks.
-The posterior covariances produced by the variational E-step expose per-entry uncertainty in reconstructions and scores, enabling downstream analyses—such as the posterior predictive eigenvalue tests of @Macdonald2026—to perform more principled dimensionality selection than the empirical cost and probe-set metrics provided here.
+The posterior covariances produced by the variational E-step expose per-entry uncertainty in reconstructions and scores, enabling downstream analyses—such as the posterior predictive eigenvalue tests of
+@Macdonald2026—to perform more principled dimensionality selection than the empirical cost and probe-set metrics provided here.

+@Bishop1999 introduced Bayesian PCA with automatic relevance determination; @Ilin2010 extended this to the missing-data setting with a full variational treatment.
 Existing implementations of @Ilin2010 are available in MATLAB (the authors' reference code) and as isolated scripts, but none provide a pip-installable Python package with a stable API, automated model selection, or missing-aware preprocessing.
 R packages such as `pcaMethods` [@Stacklies2007] offer probabilistic PCA variants but lack the full VB-PCA formulation with hierarchical noise and optional bias estimation.
 The scikit-learn `PCA` class [@Pedregosa2011] does not handle missing entries at all.
 VBPCApy fills this niche by combining the full @Ilin2010 algorithm with modern Python packaging, type-checked interfaces, and compiled kernels.

 # Key Features